Junior Writing Portfolio

 Ideally, you should complete the Junior Writing Portfolio prior to enrolling in the Writing in the Major [M] courses.

 Students will be assessed $50.00 from the WSU Writing Programs for the costs associated with administering the writing portfolio.

 Students choosing to take the timed writing exam online will be charged an $18 proctoring fee at the time they schedule their exam.
 The fee is payable by Visa or Mastercard.

 The timed writing exam consists of composing two essays in two hours under the supervision of an acceptable proctor.
-The exam can be taken online through the Global Campus Proctoring Services, or as a paper-based exam with a local proctor.
+The exam can be taken online, or as a paper-based exam with a local proctor.
 The choice is yours.

 To get started, visit Global Campus Proctoring Services and read the information for the Junior Writing Portfolio Timed Essay.

 - Collect three writing samples from three different college-level courses.
 Choose three pieces of your best writing, which could include: lab reports, case studies, group projects, traditional essays, etc. The papers must be the original work.
 Transfer students may submit writing from courses at the institution(s) from which they transferred.
 You will need to email the paper as an attachment to the instructor and ask the instructor to verify that the paper is your work and that it deserves a rating of "Acceptable" or "Outstanding."
 Print the instructor’s email response and attach it to a Submission Cover Sheet.
 You will need one submission cover sheet for each writing sample.

 - Print and complete the Packet Envelope Cover Sheet- and tape it to the outside of a 10" x 13" envelope.